Naresh-Chaurasia/connect2naresh/content/docs/genai/03-what-rag.md

 Over the last few weeks, I built an end-to-end application that allows you to **chat with your PDFs**—similar to platforms like pdf.ai.

+The concept is simple but extremely powerful:
+➡️ Upload a PDF
+➡️ Ask natural language questions
+➡️ Get answers grounded in the document

+This is made possible using **RAG (Retrieval-Augmented Generation)**, a modern approach that combines the reasoning abilities of LLMs with precise information retrieval from your own documents.

+---

+### How It Works ⚙️

+Here’s a quick breakdown of the workflow:

 ---

 <figure class="my-4">